Widget

 The widget passes a subset of options directly to the SDK:

-• publishableKey, apiUrl, icHost, actorProvider, connectedWallet.
+• publishableKey, apiUrl, icHost, actorProvider, connectedWallet, evmProvider.

 See all SDK options in the SDK configuration.